teachamantofish/ehelp/input/motors.rst

 Example motor list
 ================================

-Unfortunately, comparing motors based on published specs is like comparing apples and maggots.
+Unfortunately, comparing motors based on published specs is as difficult as walking up an `Escher staircase <https://en.wikipedia.org/wiki/Relativity_%28M._C._Escher%29>`_.
 Note the following:

-* For reference: Mosquito 10.4 kw, Wasp 10.4kw, Mossi 11.2kw: but an IC engine can run 100% and elec continuous power is far less.
+* For reference: Mosquito 10.4 kw, Wasp 10.4kw, Mossi 11.2kw: but an IC engine has a 100% duty cycle and can continuously run at full throttle.
+DC power trains are limited to max continuous power limitations (heat).
 * Some motors are marketed by others at higher prices.
 For example, APS sells Freerchobby motors.
 It's worth checking Alibaba, Amazon, eBay
-* You can't trust published data.
+* Don't blindly trust published data.
 * Some data points are undefined.
 For example, "continuous current" doesn't mean much unless you know the timeframe.
 Some vendors user 1 minute, others 2 to 5 minutes or more.
-* Thrust values derive from static thrust on a test stand.
-In flight, dynamic thrust is far less.
-Published data varies by volts, amps, RPM, and propeller.
+* Thrust values derive from static thrust on a test stand with a specific prop.
+Dynamic thrust (when moving through the air) is far less.
 You'll have to use a combination of math, data table reading, and dice rolling to formulate an idea about what's likely true.
 You should have already calculated what you need; for example: 25Kg of thrust at 50-70% throttle for 5 climb minutes with 12s batteries to climb to 1000'.
-* Max RPM is a no load number.
-RPM in data tables reflect a value for the specific test propeller.
+* RPM varies by Kv, voltage, and load.
+You need to determine this yourself or accept the numbers a manufacturer provides for a specific propeller.
-* The table below is a startiong point only.
+* The table below is a starting point only.
 Begin there, but don't end there.

+`View, edit, and copy the spreadsheet <https://docs.google.com/spreadsheets/d/1O1r8choAQuhgh6FGf203ebjBLAv3VeXi2KZuJlWuQi4/edit?usp=sharing>`_

 .. raw:: html

-    <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTZ5drQYvvp4srNMViieF0J0stG8gvPEdH_B7djQA4lOQ53DEMxsOmvscQ4TEEQP2fW-wIQpMl-eO5L/pubhtml?widget=true&amp;headers=false" width="100%" height="870px"></iframe>
+    <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQhR018PYGnwq3c4SutTPxaxsnW6ntWMzfDsuU8Agrequ80ewUuX2cIUdyqLT0PZ_8bVPueNUx7XuHA/pubhtml?widget=true&amp;headers=false" width="100%" height="800px" frameBorder="no"></iframe>

 Custom motors
 ======================